joe-gutman/ava-web-server/README.md

 ### Client Side (Windows 11)
 - Open 1 or more websites at a time
+- Type out text based on request

 ### *Future Tools*
 - Read highlighted text on specified device
-- Type out text on specified deice based on request
-- Search the internet
+- Search the internet and return results
 - Open software on device

 > [!Note]